cockroachdb/docs/cockroachcloud/upgrade-policy.md

 Clusters running unsupported CockroachDB versions are not eligible for our [availability SLA](https://www.cockroachlabs.com/cloud-terms-and-conditions).
 Further downgrades in support may occur as per the [CockroachDB Release Support Policy](../releases/release-support-policy.html).

 If you are running a CockroachDB version nearing EOS, you will be reminded at least one month before that version’s EOS that your clusters must be upgraded by the EOS date to avoid losing support.
-You can [upgrade your cluster](upgrade-to-v21.1.html) directly from the CockroachCloud Console.
+You can [upgrade your cluster](upgrade-to-v21.1.html) directly from the {{ site.data.products.db }} Console.

 ### Rollback support

 When you upgrade to a new major version, once all nodes are running the new version, you have approximately 72 hours before the upgrade is automatically finalized.
-During this window, if you see unexpected behavior, you can trigger a rollback to the previous major version directly from the CockroachCloud Console.
-If you see problems after the upgrade has been finalized, it will not be possible to roll back via the CockroachCloud Console; you will have to [reach out to support](https://support.cockroachlabs.com/hc/en-us/requests/new).
+During this window, if you see unexpected behavior, you can trigger a rollback to the previous major version directly from the {{ site.data.products.db }} Console.
+If you see problems after the upgrade has been finalized, it will not be possible to roll back via the {{ site.data.products.db }} Console; you will have to [reach out to support](https://support.cockroachlabs.com/hc/en-us/requests/new).

 ## See also